Category Archives: GT30G 2022-23

 • Special Events

-You can choose your page content by looking at the photos that we’ve collected so far this year.
-Photos HERE.
-At least one of your events/themes should have some text placed in.
-As you can see in the samples, pages for our sports teams usually have a writeup, and a lot of clubs and events do as well.
-I don’t yet have the actual writeups for this year to add to your pages, so place in a document from a different event/club that I’ve used in years past.
-You can find those HERE.
+Often, events/themes will have some text placed in.
+For example, pages for our sports teams usually have a writeup, and a lot of clubs and events do as well.
+I don’t yet have the actual writeups for this year to add to your pages, so you could place in a document from a different event/club that I’ve used in years past.
+You can find those in the Hand Out folder, or CLICK HERE.

 Feel free to add more pages and add more content for a better mark.